Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 Dot-work is a tattoo art style inspired by pointillism, a post-impressionist art style pioneered by George-Pierre Seurat in the late 19th century.

-In pointillism, an artist uses thousands of dots varying in size and density.
+In pointillism tattoos, an artist uses thousands of dots varying in size and density.

 Dot-work Odin tattoos are typically done in black ink, though sometimes the style will mingle with other tattoo genres to create something completely original.

-Dot-work with watercolor, for example, could give you an interesting splash of color with that same artistic feeling.
+Dot-work with watercolor tattoo style, for example, could give you an interesting splash of color with that same artistic feeling.

-Mixing dot-work with something like black-work would give your Odin tattoo a stunning sense of contrast and dichotomy.
+Mixing dot-work tattoo style with something like black-work would give your Odin tattoo a stunning sense of contrast and dichotomy.

 Illustrative Odin Tattoos